Laplacian Constrained Precision Matrix Estimation: Existence and High Dimensional Consistency: Conclusion

 \section{Conclusion}

 In this paper we proved that the combinatorial graph Laplacian estimator with edge constraints exists, if and only if, a certain data dependent graph is connected.
 We proposed the symmetrized Stein loss for CGL matrices of connected graphs.
 We showed that the CGLE is consistent under this loss, even in high dimensions.
 Unlike previous consistency results for various graph Laplacian estimators, our proof does not require (non) convex regularization, sparsity, or other type of structure.
 For tree structured graphs, when the graph topology is known, we can achieve consistency at a faster rate.
-An interesting direction for future work, are improved bounds and estimation algorithms that exploit the graph structure.
+Interesting directions for future work include improvements to the error bounds that exploit the graph structure to narrow the gap between the convergence rates from \autoref{th_consistency} and \autoref{th_consistency_trees}, analysis of other estimators for the CGL using the symmetrized Stein loss, and determining optimal convergence rates and matching lower bounds.